“Luxurious suites and a lagoon-style pool at this serene city oasis, just 10 minutes from the heart of bustling KL”

 Bathrooms appear hewn out of the fabric of the hotel.
 But there’s no rusticity about the way they’re kitted out: walk-in rain showers, twin sinks, and fluffy white towels.

-Breakfast was an event, mixing Malaysian dishes with international favourites, and served either by the pool or in-room.
+Breakfast was an event, mixing Malaysian dishes with international favourites, and served either by the pool or in-room - and no time limit.
 The bar groaned with an array of cakes and bread, plates of fresh fruit, porridge, cold meats and cheeses.
 The ‘traditional toaster’, a grill over burning charcoal, made a fun addition.
 We also chose pancakes and roti canai from the a la carte menu.

-There's further indulgence at the hotel’s private rooftop bar, Bumbung, where the manager hosts nightly free cocktail gatherings in front of the dusky city skyline.
+There's further indulgence at sundown when the manager hosts nightly free cocktail gatherings in the restaurant.
 The modern Asian cuisine served at Villa Samadhi’s Mandi-Mandi restaurant (open to hotel guests only) is light and refined, with inventive flavour combinations.
 It’s a peaceful dining experience, with just a handful of tables and a soundtrack of trickling fountains.

 For a change of scene, take Villa Samadhi’s complimentary shuttle to one of the hotel’s four sister restaurants.
 We tried Tamarind Spring, hidden a 15-minute drive away in the jungle.
 Here we feasted on traditional East Asian ‘spicy steamboats’ (hot pot stews).
 First, a tom yum broth, then a laksa.
 Cooked bespoke, we opted to add mussels, scallops, wagu beef, prawns and clams, along with noodles and an assortment of vegetables - delicious.